lelylan/lelylan/README.md

 ### Requirements

-Lelylan is tested against the techs below.
+Lelylan is tested against

 * Ruby MRI ~1.9.3
 * Node ~0.8.8
 * MongoDB ~2.6
 * Redis ~2.6

-Remember to run MongoDB and Redis.
+Remember to run the `mongod` and `redis-server`.

-    $ `mongod`
-    $ `redis-server`

 ## Setup